Seat Arona review

 If you long for a lofty driving position in your small SUV the Arona might not be the best car for you.
 As with the Skoda Kamiq you’ll barely feel any higher up in it than you would in a hatchback.
 If that's a deal-breaker, have a look at the Puma, the Nissan Juke or the VW T-Cross – they all have you sitting quite a bit higher up.

-The Arona’s interior is well laid out, with the infotainment touchscreen sitting high up on the dashboard.
+The Arona’s interior is well laid out, with the infotainment touchscreen sitting high up on the dashboard, above clearly labelled buttons and knobs that control the air-con.
 Digital instruments are standard across the range, replacing traditional dials with either an 8in or 10in driver display that can show full-screen navigation maps and other information.
-Lower down the centre console you’ll find clearly labelled buttons and knobs to control the air-con, all angled towards the driver to make them easier to operate.

 Visibility, parking sensors and cameras